filakhtov/gentoo-use-docs/app-emulation/qemu.md

 Doesn't apply when building user emulation mode.
 Pass the `--enable-xfsctl` option to the configure script.
 Enable improved support for the XFS filesystem, e.g. `xfsctl()` notification and synchronizing data for virtual disks located on the XFS volumes.

 It is highly recommended to enable this flag if there is a need to use virtual disk images stored on the XFS to avoid data corruption, otherwise it should be disabled.

-### xkb
-Doesn't apply when building user emulation mode.
-Pass the `--enable-xkbcommon` option to the configure script.
-Build and install the `qemu-keymap` utility that uses `libxkbcommon` library to generate QEMU reverse keymaps from xkb keymaps which can be used with the QEMU's `-k` command line option.

-It is safe to disable this flag, unless there is a need to use custom keymap with QEMU.

 ### zstd
 Doesn't apply when building qemu in user emulation mode.
 Pass the `--enable-zstd` option to the configure script.
 Enable support for compressing qcow images using zstd (in addition to `zlib`), which significantly reduces cluster compression time, provides better compression performance maintaining the same level of compression ratio compared to zlib.